 The Czech Republic offers a zivno visa (zivnostenské opravneni) that targets freelance and remote workers looking to live in the country for an extended time.
 The visa is suited for non-EU citizens who work as contractors/freelancers or run their own businesses.

 The process of applying for this type of digital nomad visa is more complicated than some of the other ones listed here.
 If you’re interested in applying for the zivno visa, you’ll have to start at the consular office in your country.
 The application process, much like the others, requires proof of income.
 The minimum for one person is 15,000 Kč per month or a minimum of 20,000 Kč per month as a married couple.

 In addition to the required documents, you’ll need proof of accommodation lease in the Czech Republic.
 Expect an immigration interview that is part of the process.
 As the process can be confusing and frustrating, you might consider employing an immigration expert to guide you through it.

 Estonia is one of the latest countries making waves with the launch of a digital nomad visa.
 Priding itself as one of the most digitally advanced countries, Estonia was the first country to offer an e-residency visa.
 It allows entrepreneurs to create and run an EU-based business online from anywhere in the world, but it does not extend to residency.

-The digital nomad visa, however, is directed at remote workers and freelancers, allowing them to live in Estonia while legally working for an employer or as a freelancer for clients mostly outside of Estonia.
+However, the digital nomad visa is directed at remote workers and freelancers, allowing them to live in Estonia while legally working for an employer or as a freelancer for clients mostly outside of Estonia.

 Estonia plans on issuing 1,800 visas a year.
 Applicants must meet the monthly income threshold of €3504 (gross of tax) over the last six months, an active employment contract and valid health insurance.